AIRTucha/amonad/README.md

 #### Monad.prototype.getOrElse()

-Returns the inclosed primary value or the one provided as an argument.
+It returns the inclosed primary value or the one provided as an argument.

 Signature for *Maybe* is: